Border Patrol chief says description of immigration facilities as 'concentration camps' is 'offensive'

-(CNN)Border Patrol Chief Carla Provost said she found remarks comparing facilities along the southern border to concentration camps "offensive," during a Homeland Security subcommittee hearing Thursday.
+(CNN)Border Patrol Chief Carla Provost said she found remarks comparing facilities along the southern border to concentration camps "offensive," during a House Homeland Security subcommittee hearing Thursday.

 "I'm extremely offended by those comments," Provost said in response to questioning from Republican Rep. Michael Guest who referenced Democratic Rep. Alexandria Ocasio-Cortez's remarks this week saying the US "is running concentration camps on our southern border."